-The unannounced PREA rounds logs are documented as log entries in each area of the facility, and documentation of rounds are noted by the housing unit officer in their chronological logs.
-Interviews with intermediate-level or higher-level supervisors that included Captains, Lieutenants, and Functional Unit Managers indicated they are aware of their responsibility to conduct unannounced PREA rounds.
+The unannounced PREA rounds logs are documented on a tracking log noting all areas of the facility.
+Interviews with intermediate-level or higher-level supervisors that included Captains, Lieutenants, Functional Unit Managers, Warden, and PREA Site Coordinator indicated they are aware of their responsibility to conduct unannounced PREA rounds.
 Supervisory staff stated rounds are conducted out of sequence to prevent a pattern.
-A review of the logs confirms unannounced rounds are not completed in a pattern and are conducted by a variation of supervisory staff.
+A review of the tracking log and logbooks confirms unannounced rounds are not completed in a pattern and are conducted by a variation of supervisory staff.
 Rounds conducted in this manner prevent staff from alerting others that supervisory unannounced rounds are being conducted.
 Post orders include a general order prohibiting staff members form alerting each other that unannounced supervisor rounds are occurring, unless such announcement is related to legitimate operational functions of the facility.
-The supervisors noted they were unaware of circumstances where a staff member have alerted others of unannounced rounds being conducted.
-Supervisory staff stated when he conducts the rounds and go to an area, he is already there, therefore, it doesn't serve any purpose for a staff member to alert another.
+Supervisory staff stated they are unaware of any circumstances where a staff member have alerted others of unannounced rounds being conducted.